brianmwadime/smutchings.github.io/index-new.md

                 <h4 class="card-subtitle mb-2 text-muted">Tweeting.</h4>
                 <p>I tweet.
 Not as much as I used to, but still quite a bit.
 It's a semi-curated stream of my in-the-moment thoughts and ideas.
 You can <a href="https://www.twitter.com/Smutchings">follow @Smutchings on Twitter to read more.</a></p>
                 <h4 class="card-subtitle mb-2 text-muted">Boardgames.</h4>
                 <p>Me and my friends regularly meet up and play boardgames.
 Modern boardgames.
 Like Pandemic, Gloomhaven, and Exploding Kittens.
-I'm happy to bring boardgames with me to socialise with the team.</p>
+They're a great way to let off steam and catch up with what's been going on.</p>
               </div>
               <div style="padding: 10px 0px;">
               <h3>Get in touch.</h3>